getsentry/sentry-unity/CONTRIBUTING.md

   * [Using sdkman](https://sdkman.io/)).
   * [Download via Oracle](https://www.oracle.com/java/technologies/downloads/#java11).
 * Instal Git and ensure is accessible from the path
-* Add JAVA_HOME to your environment variables
+* Add JAVA_HOME to your environment variables (if not using sdkman):
   * Windows: `setx JAVA_HOME "C:\Program Files\Java\jdk-11.0.11"`
 * Install [Android Studio](https://developer.android.com/studio)
   * Open Android Studio and go to Customize -> All settings...